Flat Rate vs Hourly Rate: Which is Better to Choose?

 Tracking hours is not always feasible.It does not involve tracking hours regardless of how long the work continues.

-Less pay for quicker work hence not beneficial always.Set price does not depend on the length of work rather depends on the project type.
+Less pay for quicker work hence not beneficial always.The set price does not depend on the length of work but rather depends on the project type.

-Simply multiply the number of hours worked with the hourly rate to get the final amount.Involves complicated and lengthy calculations.
+Simply multiply the number of hours worked by the hourly rate to get the final amount.Involves complicated and lengthy calculations.

-It is way more flexible as you can make changes midway.No flexibility as making changes in the midway of a project involves a new quote.
+It is way more flexible as you can make changes midway.No flexibility as making changes in the middle of a project involves a new quote.

 Bottom line!